Skip to main content

 • docker_container_name (Optional[str]): The name of the Docker container to use.
 Required if use_docker_backend is True.

 • session_logs_dir (Optional[str]): The directory to store session logs.
-Defaults to a ‘terminal_logs’ subfolder in the working_dir.
+Defaults to a ‘terminal_logs’ subfolder in the working directory.

 init